How to Help Your Future Self Keep Your Oral Health Better and Longer

 Get your missing teeth replaced.

 Tooth loss doesn’t tend to affect your health right away, but over the course of a few years, it can lead to teeth shifting and even bone loss in your jaw.
-By replacing missing teeth now you’ll really be helping your future self.
+By replacing missing teeth now you’ll really be helping your future self have better health.

 Ask your dentist about tooth replacement options and which are best for you.
 Dental implants are highly recommended and well worth the additional cost and recovery time.
 They are the only tooth replacement option that actually prevents bone loss from occurring.